Advertiser Disclosure

 This platform keeps your coins with Gemini, a regulated crypto custodian with $200 million in cold storage insurance coverage.

-Wealthsimple Crypto offers 50+ coins, including UNI, BTC, ETH, LTC, FIL, DOGE, SOL, MATIC, COMP, and several others.
+Wealthsimple Crypto offers 50+ coins, including UNI, BTC, ETH, LTC, FIL, DOGE, SOL, MATIC, COMP, etc.

 Funding: Add Canadian fiat using an electronic fund transfer or debit card.